 As mentioned above, there are three main notes involved in a single perfume.
 These notes are seriously considered during the perfume making process.

 - Base or Bottom Note The longest lasting part of the perfume, the underlying smell.
 It appears several hours after you first put the perfume on.
 Perfumers evaluate this note the most, to see the perfume’s strength and smell.

 - Middle or Heart Note This is the main part of the body, the character of he perfume.
 It determines which fragrance family the perfume will be placed in.

 - Top Note This is the first impression of the perfume.
 It is the smell you experience when you first spray or dab it on.
 It is usually very strong and fresh, but evaporates quickly.

 There are a wide variety of notes, or smells, so you can have a perfume personalisation to match you exactly.

 Now that we know what goes into a perfume, instead of going shopping in a crowded mall, why not have a unique, one-on-one perfume experience with Britain’s most prestigious perfumer’s?

-If you don’t want to go the whole hog, you can design one bespoke perfume with experiences for men and women, so that everyone can have their very own personalised fragrance or perfume, and express themselves in a unique way.
+If you don’t want to go the whole hog, you can design one bespoke perfume with experiences for men and women, so that everyone can give perfume personalisation a try and have their very own personalised fragrance or perfume, and express themselves in a unique way.